 This is arguably the #1 mistake when setting up a router for the first time.

 Check whether there’s a software (also called firmware) update available for your router.
 Often this type of equipment can sit on store shelves for months before it’s in the hands of the consumer.
 In that time, new updates may have been made available. if there are updates, it’s important to install them to ensure the best user experience and security.
-Sometimes your router has an auto update feature when a new firmware is available.
+Sometimes your router has an auto-update feature when new firmware is available.
 It would be in your best interest to enable that if you have that option.

 Along with your router firmware, it’s equally as important to change the default passwords to your router.
 You should change the admin password to the router, and the default password to your wireless networks.
 Remember the passwords you set cause if you don’t you will have to reset your router which means you will have to setup everything once again.
 I like to store my passwords in a password manager called LastPass.